 A graphic of eight blue iPhones over a yellow and blue spiral background.

-How to get water out of phone in 4 steps, no rice required
+How to get water out of your phone in 4 steps

 Here’s how to get water out of your phone: Move it to a dry place, turn it off right away, remove any wet parts, and gently dry the ports.
 Remember to skip the rice.
 It’s bad for your phone, and it doesn’t work.
 Try silica gel packets instead.